slbailey/Retrovue/docs/domain/VirtualAsset.md

 ### Expansion Flow

-1. **Plan Assignment**: [SchedulePlanBlockAssignment](SchedulePlanBlockAssignment.md) references a VirtualAsset using `content_type: "virtual_package"` and `content_reference: <virtual_asset_id>`
+1. **Program Reference**: [Program](Program.md) entries inside Patterns reference a VirtualAsset using `content_type: "virtual_package"` and `content_ref: <virtual_asset_uuid>`
-   - The assignment contains the VirtualAsset reference, not the expanded assets
+   - The Program contains the VirtualAsset reference, not the expanded assets
+   - Programs appear inside Patterns within SchedulePlans
-   - See [SchedulePlanBlockAssignment](SchedulePlanBlockAssignment.md) for details on how VirtualAssets are referenced in assignments
+   - See [Program](Program.md) for details on how VirtualAssets are referenced in Programs

 2. **Schedule Day Resolution** (Primary Expansion Point): When [ScheduleDay](ScheduleDay.md) is generated from the plan:
    - **VirtualAsset expansion occurs here** — VirtualAssets are resolved to concrete Asset references